Office of Career Advancement (OCA) Services

 Make sure your resume makes a positive first impression with potential employers.
 Attend a resume writing workshop, submit your resume to be critiqued via PROFS JOBS or take advantage of the individual resume writing assistance available at the Office of Career Advancement.
 For individual help with resume or cover letter writing, make an appointment with a Office of Career Advancement Advisor or stop by the Office of Career Advancement Resource Library.
-Bring a draft of your resume on a flash disk, CD-RW, or saved in e-mail.
+Bring a printed copy (hard copy) of your resume.

 Off-Campus Federal Work-Study Employment Program

 Interested in gaining experience in your chosen field?
 Do you have a federal work study award?
 Want to earn a competitive hourly wage for your present part-time employment?
 If the answer to these questions is yes, then you need to work in the Off-Campus Work-Study Program!
 Dozens of pre-professional jobs in various fields await you.

 Visit the Financial Aid Office and obtain a Student Authorization Form indicating your FWS award amount.
 Once completed, make an appointment with Deniz Dennery by calling 856-256-4456.

 Visit the Financial Aid Office and obtain a Student Authorization Form indicating your FWS award amount, then contact the Office of Career Advancement at 856-256-4456.

 Take advantage of a comprehensive range of events to help you reach your career goals.

 Your Online Job and Internship Connection: Profs Jobs